Pre-exposure Prophylaxis (PrEP)

 For more information about using PrEP to prevent HIV, including how to access PrEP in New Zealand, please visit our Ending HIV website.

-PrEP information for patients booklet
+PrEP information for clinicians

 - In collaboration with Auckland Regional Sexual Health Service, University of Auckland School of Population Health and Body Positive, developing the NZPrEP study in Auckland;